Review · Other Supplements

 - Is Pulmo Balance a scam?

-- Are the ingredients studied for lung health?
+- Are the ingredients clinically proven for lung health?

-- Individually, yes, at the category level.
-Quercetin has been studied for airway inflammation, Mullein has long traditional use as an expectorant, and Tiger Milk Mushroom has early respiratory data.
-Because the doses are blended, you can't line them up against specific studies — and the finished product itself hasn't been tested in a human trial.
+- Some have preliminary evidence.
+Quercetin has been studied for airway inflammation, Mullein is a traditional expectorant, and Tiger Milk Mushroom has early data on respiratory function.
+But without knowing the doses, you can't compare to the studies — and the finished product has never been tested in a human trial.